me9hanics/DataEngineering-SQL/Term1/README.md

 ## Technical details

+**To run the project, after cloning, in the `operational_layer_data_processing.sql` file change the paths for each imported CSV file!** Unfortunately MySQL doesn't support variables in the `LOAD DATA INFILE` command, nor does it support `LOAD DATA` inside stored procedures, and relative paths are relative to the .exe not the script, so the paths were "hardcoded".<br>
+**The painting datasets are large, make sure to have a high enough threshold for MySQL timeouts when loading them!
+(Can be easily set, 60secs worked well for me.)**

 The collected datasets are stored in the following CSV files: `artists.csv` for painters, `paintings_art500k.csv` and `paintings_wikiart.csv` for paintings.<br>
 From these, I derived also tables for institutions, movements (one per artist) and styles (of paintings, a painting can have multiple styles even).<br>
 To add extra information to the institution, movement and style tables, I added location information from the file `institutions_origins.csv`, `movements_origins.csv` and `styles_origins.csv` files.
 (These include an instance for each institution/movement/style, and the origin location of it, "predicted" by Generative AI (using Python) to have broader information.)

-**To run the project, after cloning, in the `operational_layer_data_processing.sql` file change the paths for each imported CSV file!** Unfortunately MySQL doesn't support variables in the `LOAD DATA INFILE` command, nor does it support `LOAD DATA` inside stored procedures, and relative paths are relative to the .exe not the script, so the paths were "hardcoded".<br>
-**The painting datasets are large, make sure to have a high enough threshold for MySQL timeouts!
-(Can be easily set, 60secs worked well for me.)**

 The files should be ran in the following order: **`operational_layer_data_processing.sql`**, **`analytics_table.sql`**, **`pipeline.sql`**, **`data_marts.sql`**.